Installing at Mount Kelly Prep

-We’re celebrating our Community Solar investment across the Tamar Valley.
+We’re celebrating the fourth year of our Community Solar investment across the Tamar Valley.

 Working with local organisations we’ve installed 325kW of community owned solar PV across six sites.